skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/14_building_a_movement_and_a_presence.md

 ## Define and understand your audience

-Define your target audiences with an understanding of what you would like to communicate to them and what they'd like to get from you.
+Define your target audiences with an understanding of what you'd like to communicate to them and what they'd like to get from you.
 Since resources and capacity are rarely unlimited, it's best to identify two to three primary audiences to focus on in your communications and engagement efforts.

 Your target audience may vary over time.
 For example, as you stand up your team, you might focus on attracting new recruits.
 As your team matures, your target audiences could expand to include the public, government leaders and legislators, and other, similar digital teams.
 Identifying and understanding your audience and objectives from the start will also allow you to evaluate the impact of your communication activities later on and adjust them accordingly.